mach-composer/mach-composer-cli/docs/src/deployment/ci/gitlab.md

 #### Component repositories

-When MACH is applied it will have to download the various components from their Git repositories.
+When MACH is applied it will have to download the various components from their Git repositories.<br>
 We have to make sure the current runner has access to those.

-Most probably you'll have the CI for the MACH configuration running under the same GitLab account as the components itself.
+Most probably you'll have the CI for the MACH configuration running under the same GitLab account as the components itself.<br>
 In that case you can use the [`CI_JOB_TOKEN`](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html) variable and place it in a [`.netrc`](https://docs.gitlab.com/ee/user/project/new_ci_build_permissions_model.html#dependent-repositories) file so that other repositories can be accessed (see [example](#example)).

 ### Example